openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 - `type` (string)

-  Describes the API implemetned by the service.
+  Describes the API implemented by the service.
 The following values are recognized within the OpenStack ecosystem: `compute`, `image`, `ec2`, `identity`, `volume`, `network`.
 To support non-core and future projects, the value should not be validated against this list.